Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/02-Sources/Current Source.md

 Variable Current Source.

-Turn On/Off with the letf button.
+Turn On/Off with the left button.
 Adjust current using the dial.
 Button shows current output at this moment.